infratographer/load-balancer-api/README.md

 ### Ports

-Ports are the listening port of the load balancer.
+Ports define the listening port of a load balancer.
 Ports are assigned to a load balancer.

 ### Pools